Arena Vilnius

-Twinsbet Arena, located in the southern part of Verkiai elderate of Vilnius, is the largest arena in Vilnius and second largest in Lithuania.
+Arena Vilnius, located in the southern part of Verkiai elderate of Vilnius, is the largest arena in Vilnius and second largest in Lithuania.
 It generally hosts basketball games as well as concerts.
 The arena opened on 30 October 2004.

 Basketball club Rytas Vilnius has played all of their most important matches in this arena since 2004.
 BC Wolves have played all of their home matches in the arena starting from the 2023-24 season.